 Even though we have just entered the security council, we also cannot expect the international community to easily get involved in adjudicating the conflict because India has consistently taken the stand within the United Nations as well as outside that India rejects mediation and all issues are to be solved bilaterally.

-Besides, China is going to give two hoots to what the UN thinks because as far as China is concerned, they want to prevent a war in the sub-continent which it sees as a possibility given the fact that the present Indian government is totally incompetent and cross-border conflicts in the last 6 years – which some say were deliberately created aka Phulwama – have been used by this government to shore its political longevity.
-India has proved to the international community that it is in the hands of a bunch of nutcases only interested in retaining power with the sole purpose of creating a theocratic state built on nonexistent past glory at virtually any cost.
+Besides, China is going to give two hoots to what the UN thinks because as far as China is concerned.
+India has shown the international community that it is in the hands of a bunch of nutcases only interested in retaining power at any cost with the sole purpose of creating a theocratic state built on nonexistent past glory at virtually.

 At the same time, China is no fool to out of the blue suddenly want a war a time over a decades old border issue when more or less the global winds are going against it after the corona outbreak which started in Wuhan, China.
 Relocation of manufacturing units by MNCs in China will take place and because of this China is already looking at heavy economic losses in the months and years to come.